JacksonKuo/blog/_posts/2026-5-3-security-approval-process.markdown

 #### When to Say Yes
 * Yes
     - When security has done a review and the risk is well understood.
-And Security gives approval if the risk doesn't warrant higher disgression.
+And Security gives approval if the risk doesn't warrant higher discretion.
 These are the easy cases
 * Yes, But Fix This
     - If a security risk is severe enough, security will work with developers to fix the issue, so both devs can continue but security is also happy
 * Yes, But Fix This Later